 News and events for community music, art, and theatre programs by Instruments of Change

-INSTRUMENTS OF CHANGE uses the arts as an educational tool to empower people to become instruments of transformative change in their own lives
+INSTRUMENTS OF CHANGE designs expressive arts experiences that empower people to become instruments of transformative change in their own lives as they find their creative voices.

 News & Events